-Most of our projects use the innovative National Consultant Network.
-Why? because it’s so flexible.
+Most of our projects now use the NCN.
+Why?
+Because it’s so flexible.
 The service can be rapidly switched on/switched off to provide short or long-term relief to local clinicians.

 The 5 NHS areas below show how it’s possible to achieve different but significant results despite local challenges.
 For an overview of NCN across the UK, click here.